budiadiono/EFCodeFirstHelper/readme.md

 Seems that was a good idea, but not if you have to write the trigger by hand :) Specially if you have bunch of composite keyed tables.
 So this helper created to helps us to generate that trigger for us.

+### Installation
+Instead of build this project manually, you can get it from NuGet package manager:

+`Install-Package EFCodeFirstHelper`

 ### Usage

 Firstly, you have to make sure that the main primary key of your model decorated with `[DatabaseGenerated(DatabaseGeneratedOption.Identity)]` attribute.
 In the example above, you need to decorate the propery `Id` of `Student`: